sahil-abdullayev1/Image-Processing-and-Vision/README.md

 ## Notes

-The repository focuses on the final implementation and reduced/generated result outputs.
+The repository focuses on the final implementation and reduced result outputs.
 The original full datasets and cache files are excluded to keep the repository size manageable.